avishorp/TM1637/README.md

 * `showNumberDec` - Display a decimal number
 * `showNumberDecEx` - Display a decimal number with decimal points or colon
 * `setBrightness` - Sets the brightness of the display
+* `getKeyCode` - Read the Keypad and returns a value 0-16, where 0 means 'no key'
+* `lastKeyCode` - Returns the last read key (read during last setSegments or getKeyCode) and returns a value 0-16, where 0 means 'no key'

 The information given above is only a summary.
 Please refer to TM1637Display.h for more information.
 An example is included, demonstrating the operation of most of the functions.